thehapax/bitshares.foundation/_workers/2017-10-spokesperson.md

   development with a strong focus on compliance and legal.
 She has already met with representatives of Bittrex Inc. and working on clearing up the situation and looking for positive solutions.
-She will continue to do these conversations or coordinate.
+She will continue to have these conversations or coordinate.

 * **Danique Sterenborg**, Consultant and Project Manager.
 Danique is a recent *cum laude* Master in Business, accountancy and Finance at